COAST-Lab/COAST-Lab.github.io/cv.md

 ·	Proposal reviewer for NSF OTIC (2021)
 ·	Proposal reviewer for NOAA Ocean Acidification Program (2020)
 ·	Proposal Reviewer for Woods Hole Sea Grant (2019)
-·	Peer reviewer for: Limnology & Oceanography: Methods, Ocean Science, Continental Shelf Research, Oceanography, Sustainability, Methods in Oceanography, Frontiers in Marine Science, IEEE Journal of Oceanic Engineering (2016 “Outstanding Reviewer”), PLOS ONE, Results in Engineering
+·	Peer reviewer for: Environmental Monitoring & Assessment, Limnology & Oceanography: Methods, Ocean Science, Continental Shelf Research, Oceanography, Sustainability, Methods in Oceanography, Frontiers in Marine Science, IEEE Journal of Oceanic Engineering (2016 “Outstanding Reviewer”), PLOS ONE, Results in Engineering

 ### OUTREACH AND INFORMAL EDUCATION:
 ·	For a list of and hyperlinks to > 30 interviews, please see